tab1-web/faq/docs/eternal/faq.md

 - Requirements: **Level 40**{style="color:red;"}
 - Stays for 2 days
 - You can have unlimited offline shops
-- Make sure to only have 1 offline shop per account
+- Make sure to only have 1 offline shop per account and not farming on the same
 - **Set up an offline shop** in a peace zone and **Exit the game**

 ### How to switch sets?